 | || |

 If you notice, these are basically the same as the research paper.
 However, you don't have findings or discussion yet because you haven't done the research!
+You can, however, indicate what you expect to find.
 Not all of the above parts have their own heading (Ex: rationale).
 See your APA Manual on p.
 62 for heading styles required.
 You cannot just choose whether a heading is bold, italics, centered, etc. Those choices are prescribed by the format.

 1. Title page